Srikanth635/ol_pycram/README.md

 #### With GPU Support

-If your application requires GPU access (e.g., for machine learning tasks), use this command:
+If your application requires GPU access, use this command (Recommended):

 ```bash
 docker run -d --gpus=all -p 8081:5001 --name {container_name} {image_name}